 The putter chipper or simply “the chipper” has enjoyed a long history with the game of golf but during the most recent era, its popularity has declined significantly.
 Regardless of this lack of popularity, the chipper is still very effective at doing its job around the green.
 But what exactly is that job and how do you even use a chipper?
 We’ll talk about all this in today’s segment of 6 Minutes With Sully.

 What is a Chipper?

 Before we can explain what a chipper does, we first have to figure out exactly what it is and how that design can make it useful.
 The chipper is a putter-like club that is usually between 32-37 degrees of loft, which is very similar to a 7 iron.
 While a chipper and a 6-7 iron might have a similar degree of loft, the weight and center of mass are much different in a chipper.
-This difference in weight distribution along with the shallower swing plane used with a chipper during the swing allow the club to chop through greenside rough without getting caught up the way a wedge might.
+This difference in weight distribution, along with the shallower swing plane used during the swing, allow the chipper to chop through greenside rough without getting caught the way a wedge might.

 Using a Chipper

 Now that we have a better idea of what a chipper is, we can look at how to use a chipper to score around the green.
 A shot using a chipper is very similar to another greenside shot, the hybrid chip, and produces a ball flight that is also similar (although slightly higher).
 While both of these chips produce similar ball flights, they are both based on the simple bump and run chip that most golfers are familiar with.
 The chipper is perfectly designed to perform this shot and excels at chipping the ball over short patches of rough or fringe around the green.
 You can see one example of this to the right.